Lekuruu/chio.py/README.md

 # Chio

-Chio (Bancho I/O) is a python library for serializing and deserializing bancho packets, with support for all versions of osu! that use bancho (2008-2025).
+**Chio (Bancho I/O)** is a python library for serializing and deserializing bancho packets, with support for all versions of osu! that use bancho (2008-2025).

+It was made with the intention of documenting everything about the bancho protocol, and to provide a base for server frameworks, since the packet handling part is most often the annoying part.
+Having *any* client be able to connect to it is a very sweet addition on top, if you are interested in those as well.

 ## Usage

 Install the library with pip:

 ```shell
 pip install chio
 ```

-Also installable from source directly, if preferred:
+You can also install it from source directly, if preferred:

 ```shell
 pip install git+https://github.com/Lekuruu/chio.py
 ```

+Here is a very basic example of how to use this library, and how to get a client to log in:

 ```python
 import chio